smikhalevski/react-executor/README.md

 executor.activate();
 ```

 If the executor is settled then the timeout is restarted.
-If an executor is [deactivated](#activate-an-executor) then
-it won't be invalidated.

 ## `invalidateByPeers`